-- 130. Litigants should also be aware of the services provided by Support Through Court (previously known as the Personal Support Unit ('PSU')).
+130. Litigants should also be aware of the services provided by Support Through Court (previously known as the Personal Support Unit ('PSU')).
 There are several Support Through Court offices in various locations across the UK, but they are not universally available.
 Volunteers provide free support in the civil and family courts and some tribunals, dealing with issues such as contact with children, divorce, eviction and money claims.
 They explain how courts work, discuss the concept of settlement, help with completing forms, help the LIP plan what he or she wants to say in court, etc. They do not give legal advice.
 They may sit next to the LIP in court or tribunal, taking notes and providing moral support.
 Citizens Advice offices provide advice and assistance to litigants in person in a number of Court Centres.
-In effect, the same rules apply as to any other McKenzie friends or lay representatives. - 131.
-Further information about the type of assistance which the Support Through Court or Citizens Advice may be willing to offer can be obtained from their respective websites.
+In effect, the same rules apply as to any other McKenzie friends or lay representatives.